KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+## Welcome!

 I am a Ph.D. student in the department of Economics at Columbia University.

-My research fields are networks and health.
-Spreading and bla bla infectious diseases
+My research is primarly in the fields of health and network economics.
+I am interested in economic aspects of infectious diseases.
+On the one hand, I investigate how economic behavior fuels the spread of infections.
+On the other hand, I look at the economic consequences of diseases.

+I am passionate about data analysis and data visualizations.
+Please see below some of my data work.